ccgilroy/ma-thesis/doc/asa_draft/06_conclusion.md

 # Discussion and conclusion

+enough to justify concerns and perceptions of coherence

+be wary of ascribing too much unity to the category of gay neighborhood

+we cannot conclude that these neighborhoods, as a trend, are getting whiter or straighter

+of course,

 Talk about bridging quantitative and qualitative approaches here.

 Ultimately, though my techniques are quantitative, my sensibilities are qualitative.